cirrusflyer275ds/ctx-eor-site/docs/index.md

 ---

-## How Trial Hiring with CTX-EOR Works
+## How Trial Hiring with Hireway Works

 1. **You select the candidate**
    We’ll help with screening if you want it.